Bush Prize: South Dakota | South Dakota Community Foundation

 • SDCF will accept Bush Prize applications from fiscal sponsors.
 The fiscal sponsor organization must submit the award application and, if the award is approved, becomes the awardee and receives the funds.

-• Prize winners must be located in South Dakota or one of the 9 Native nations that share the same geography.
-The specific community innovations highlighted in the Bush Prize application must also have occurred within that geography.
+• Bush Prize honorees must be located in South Dakota or one of the 9 Native nations that share the same geography.
+The specific community solutions highlighted in the Bush Prize application must also have occurred within that geography.

 • Organizations that have received a Bush Prize in the last 10 years are not eligible to apply.

-• Are these breakthroughs in addressing community needs more effective, equitable or sustainable than existing approaches?
+• Are these creative solutions that address community needs more effective, equitable, or sustainable than existing approaches?

-• Did these innovative solutions make a significant difference?
+• Did these creative solutions make a significant difference?

-• Could the organization inspire or inform others?
+• Could the organization inspire and inform others?

 Ready to apply for the Bush Prize: South Dakota?